 Alaska Trails will continue working with the legislature to bring funding for the Long Trail projects

 WHAT CAN YOU DO?

-Write Thank You letters to Senators, thanking them for passing the $13.2M Long Trail funding amendment to the capital budget.
+Write Thank You letters to Senators and Representatives, thanking them for passing the $13.2M Long Trail funding amendment to the capital budget.

 Legislative contacts compiled by Alaska Outdoor Alliance